laffan/pixel-brush-creator/README.md

 7. Click "Import" and then "Paste"

 That's it!
-Now you have a custom texture pixel texture brush.
+Now you have a custom pixel texture brush.

 ## Credits